 The next step would be to master your marketing strategies and grow from there.

 The biggest misconception is – you have to be everywhere and do everything.
 NO. You have to set your priorities and stick to them.

 - If everyone is loving FB groups but you feel like it’s a waste of time – scratch that!

 - If everyone is blogging but your business is all about video making – FOCUS ON WHAT MATTERS.

 - If your peers say your packaging matters while your audience appreciates your handwritten notes more than anything – do what matters to your business not people around you.

-But it is important to learn how to avoid burnout as a new business owner because your business depends on your sanity!
+It is important to learn how to avoid burnout as a new business owner because your business depends on your sanity!
 You will succeed only as long as you can work for it.
 Therefore, spend enough time taking care of yourself and your wellbeing.

 Make sure to read how working less can actually improve your productivity and check out some tips on how to stay healthy while working from home.

 Other than that – learn to focus on what matters and you’re halfway there!